iciis/ahrefs-alternatives/README.md

 On-page SEO tools provide actionable tips for improving individual pages, like optimizing headers, using keywords effectively, and improving content quality.
 These suggestions help your pages rank higher without needing deep technical knowledge.

-Choosing the right Moz Pro alternative means finding a balance between functionality and affordability.
+Choosing the right ahrefs alternative means finding a balance between functionality and affordability.
 Look for tools that cover key SEO areas and are easy to use.
 With the right features, even free tools can help you build traffic, track progress, and compete effectively online.

 <a href="https://afftrend.com/ahrefs">
 <img src="https://drive.google.com/uc?export=view&id=16GPccgw1mUkqXJFEgnBxrvcdlH8lrHot" alt="Check Detailed Features">